ud-xd/simple-token-checker/README.md

 Features:
-1) ✅ Checks each token if it is valid!\n
+1) ✅ Checks each token if it is valid!
 2) ✅ Checks if the token is unverified, ev or fv!
 3) ✅ Saves tokens in different files!